PhilipOndieki/Eveshield/README.md

 **Built with 💜 for Power Hacks 2025 - Safety by Design**

-*Safety isn’t a Privilege it’s a Button.*
+*Safety isn’t a privilege, it’s a button.*